The Rijksmuseum Highlights blog post was first published on 17 April 2020, and updated on 21 November 2025.

-Rijksmuseum is one of the most famous museums in the world.
+Rijksmuseum, the Royal Museum of the Netherlands, is one of the most famous museums in the world.
 And the one you definitely shouldn’t miss while in Amsterdam.
 Covering more than 800 years of Dutch art and history, it’s home to around one million objects.
-That’s why it could be a bit hard to plan your visit to it and decide on what to see at the Rijksmuseum.
+That’s why it could be a bit challenging to plan your visit to it and decide on what to see at the Rijksmuseum.
 To make your choice easier and help you plan a great visit to the Rijksmuseum, here are some of the Rijksmuseum highlights you shouldn’t miss.

 What to see at the Rijksmuseum

-I used to work as a private museum guide at the Rijksmuseum for three years.
-So, I learned my way around it quite well.
-And some of the tips and tricks to make a visit to it much more enjoyable.
-However, let me tell you what to see at the Rijksmuseum first.
+I have worked as a guest guide at the Rijksmuseum for almost ten years.
+So, I learned my way around that massive museum, as well as some of the tips and tricks to make a visit to it much more enjoyable.
+But let me tell you what to see at the Rijksmuseum first.

 ⤷ Read more: 10 Things you didn’t know about the Rijksmuseum